Muscle atrophy: Causes

 Skeletal muscle serves as a storage site for amino acids, creatine, myoglobin, and adenosine triphosphate, which can be used for energy production when demands are high or supplies are low.
 If metabolic demands remain greater than protein synthesis, muscle mass is lost.
 Many diseases and conditions can lead to this imbalance, either through the disease itself or disease associated appetite-changes, such as loss of taste due to COVID-19.
 Causes of muscle atrophy, include immobility, aging, malnutrition, certain systemic diseases (cancer, congestive heart failure; chronic obstructive pulmonary disease; AIDS, liver disease, etc.), deinnervation, intrinsic muscle disease or medications (such as glucocorticoids).

 Immobility

 Disuse is a common cause of muscle atrophy and can be local (due to injury or casting) or general (bed-rest).
 The rate of muscle atrophy from disuse (10–42 days) is approximately 0.5–0.6% of total muscle mass per day although there is considerable variation between people.
 The elderly are the most vulnerable to dramatic muscle loss with immobility.
 Much of the established research has investigated prolonged disuse (>10 days), in which the muscle is compromised primarily by declines in muscle protein synthesis rates rather than changes in muscle protein breakdown.
 There is evidence to suggest that there may be more active protein breakdown during short term immobility (<10 days).
+Research has shown that immobilization induces anabolic resistance in skeletal muscle, reducing its responsiveness to anabolic stimuli such as insulin and β₂-adrenoceptor agonists like salbutamol.